• Home

 Yes, a tenant can sue a landlord for wrongful eviction.
 Tenants have legal rights if they believe they have been wrongfully evicted.
 In Oklahoma, landlords who engage in self-help evictions may be sued by tenants for actual, consequential damages or three months’ rent, whichever is greater.
 They may also have to cover the tenant’s attorney and litigation fees.

 If a landlord violates state eviction regulations, the tenant can file a wrongful eviction lawsuit against them.
 Wrongfully evicted tenants have the option to take their landlord to court.
-If the landlord fails to follow proper eviction guidelines, the tenant will have a solid case against them that can be costly for the landlord.
+If the landlord fails to follow proper eviction rules and guidelines, the tenant will have a solid case against them that can be costly for the landlord.

-Evictions can cost a landlord thousands of dollars in legal fees.
+Evictions can cost a landlord thousands of dollars in legal fees and court costs.
 In addition to their own legal costs, a wrongful eviction might mean the landlord has to pay even more to the defending tenant.
 If the tenant wins the wrongful eviction case, the landlord has to pay for the tenants: attorney fees, litigation costs, damages, punitive damages (subject to state regulation), and repayment of the security deposit.
 Thus, landlords should always consult an attorney when pursuing an eviction to avoid any appearance of retaliation or other wrongdoing.

 Conclusion